-Excess uric acid can be caused by either an over-production of uric acid by the body or the under-elimination of uric acid by the kidneys.
-About 10 percent of people with hyperuricemia (high blood levels of uric acid) produce too much uric acid.
-More than 90 percent of people who have gout do not excrete enough uric acid in their urine.
+Excess uric acid can be caused by an over-production of uric acid by the body or the under-elimination of uric acid by the kidneys.
+About 10% of people with hyperuricemia produce too much uric acid.
+More than 90% of people who have gout do not excrete enough uric acid in their urine.

-5 - There are certain triggers which can cause a gout attack.
+5 - There are certain triggers that can cause a gout attack.

-- Cyclosporine which is given to organ transplant recipients
+- Cyclosporine (a drug given to organ transplant recipients)

 - Low-dose aspirin can raise blood uric acid levels

-- Urate-lowering drugs, such as allopurinol and probenecid (the sharp fall in uric acid can be a trigger)
+- Urate-lowering drugs, such as allopurinol and probenecid, can cause a sharp fall in uric acid which acts as a trigger

 - Obesity, hypertension (high blood pressure), hyperlipidemia (high blood fats), and diabetes